-Mark Millar recently caught up with Steven to discuss ‘To the Bone’ and his current tour which includes Irish shows at Belfast’s Mandela Hall and Dublin’s Olympia Theatre.
+Mark Millar recently caught up with Steven to discuss ‘To the Bone’ and his current tour, including Irish shows at Belfast’s Mandela Hall and Dublin’s Olympia Theatre.

 Your new album ‘To the Bone’ landed as the highest new entry at number 3 in the Official UK Charts and at number 2 in the German album chart.
 You must be pleased with the positive reaction that the album is getting.

-I think on one hand that’s been quite gratifying on the other hand, of course, its this constant sense of frustration but there must be other people out there that would enjoy what I do but never have the opportunity to even know of my existence, because most people only look to the mainstream for what they listen to and for what they watch.
-I feel like with every album I have been chipping away at the ice, and this record has been no exception it has had a little bit of profile in the mainstream.
-Its still been tough, I still struggle to get on the radio and TV.
+I think, on the one hand, that’s been quite gratifying.
+On the other hand, of course, it’s this constant sense of frustration, but there must be other people out there that would enjoy what I do but never have the opportunity to even know of my existence because most people only look to the mainstream for what they listen to and for what they watch.
+I feel like I have been chipping away at the ice with every album, and this record has been no exception.
+It has had a little bit of profile in the mainstream.
+It’s still been tough.
+I still struggle to get on the radio and TV.
 Unfortunately, that’s where most people look to discover their music.

 You keep on moving on musically.
 Each album stands out on its own individually as a separate project.

 I have tried to, and I think a part of that comes from the kind of artists I grew up admiring like – David Bowie, Frank Zappa, and Neil Young.
 These artists continually evolved and challenged the expectations of their audience.
 You only have to look at Neil Young.
-He would do a ‘country’ album and then he would follow it with a Crazy Horse ‘grunge’ album or Frank Zappa who would do a classical record followed by a collection of doo-wop covers.
-I think part of the contact you have with your fans is if you are someone that proves early on in your career that you are going to diversify and you are going to evolve and challenge your audience they almost come to expect and respect that side of you, and it becomes part of the appeal.
-Part of the appeal of David Bowie was, nobody knew what kind of record he was going to do next or what persona he was going to present to his fans and I think that’s part of what made him a great artist as opposed to just merely a good one.
-I’m not suggesting I’m a great artist but I aspire to build an audience that almost expects the unexpected.
+He would do a ‘country’ album, and then he would follow it with a Crazy Horse ‘grunge’ album or Frank Zappa, who would do a classical record followed by a collection of doo-wop covers.
+I think part of the contact you have with your fans is if you are someone who proves early on in your career that you will diversify.
+You are going to evolve and challenge your audience.
+They almost come to expect and respect that side of you, and it becomes part of the appeal.
+Part of David Bowie’s appeal was that nobody knew what kind of record he was going to do next or what persona he was going to present to his fans, and I think that’s part of what made him a great artist as opposed to just merely a good one.
+I’m not suggesting I’m a great artist, but I aspire to build an audience that almost expects the unexpected.

-Before the album was released the song, ‘Permanating’ caused a bit of an uproar for being too pop and mainstream among some fans.
+Before the album was released, the song ‘Permanating’ caused uproar for being too pop and mainstream among some fans.
 How did you feel about that?

 I think that’s great.
-One of the things that I love to do is confront the expectations of the audience and when you do that you naturally create some controversy.
-The idea that I am an artist who exists only within a genre or a certain set of parameters is an idea that I kick against.
-And I don’t like that idea of people saying “this is what Steven Wilson does and if he does something that doesn’t fit these parameters then it’s outrageous.”
+One of the things that I love to do is confront the audience’s expectations, and when you do that, you naturally create some controversy.
+The idea that I am an artist who exists only within a genre or a particular set of parameters is an idea that I kick against.
+And I don’t like that idea of people saying, “this is what Steven Wilson does, and if he does something that doesn’t fit these parameters, then it’s outrageous.”
 That to me is like a red rag to a bull, so I’m going to do the exact opposite of what you expect me to do.
-I was aware that Permanating was going to set the cat among the pigeons, mainly with the real hardcore so-called progressive rock fans who probably felt that that wasn’t what I should be doing, but to me, that’s precisely why I should be doing it.
+I was aware that Permanating would set the cat among the pigeons, mainly with the real hardcore so-called progressive rock fans who probably felt that that wasn’t what I should be doing, but to me, that’s precisely why I should be doing it.
 I don’t want to be bound by the limitations of being seen as a generic artist.
 In many respects, that’s like the death of creativity right there.

 For me, one of the standout tracks on ‘To the Bone’ is ‘Pariah’ feat Ninet Tayeb who you have worked with before.
 Did you write the song with her in mind?